apitable/apitable/README.md

 If you want to demo this APITable open-source project, click here for [⚡️Gitpod Online Demo](https://gitpod.io/#https://github.com/apitable/apitable).

+If you want to try the self-hosted APITable, [🚀 one-click deploy with Dome here](https://app.trydome.io/signup?package=apitable)

 If you want to install APITable in your local or cloud computing environment, see [💾 Installation](#installation)

 If you want to set up your local development environment, read our [🧑‍💻 Developer Guide](./docs/contribute/developer-guide.md)